utkdigitalinitiatives/Islandora_manual/modules/tests/islandoraoaitest_xml.md

  select nothing in the second one.

+ save your changes and go back to the test2 collection page.

 the output can be found in a brower at: http://localhost:8000/?verb=GetRecord&metadataPrefix=oai_dc&identifier=test2_  (+ the pid number of the image you are testing)